How to Know When to Replace Your Patio Doors in Mankato

 Sliding glass doors open along a horizontal track.

 When they won’t open, the rollers could be damaged.
-Or the door might not be aligned with the track.
+Or the door might not be lined up with the track.

-A professional should examine your sliding door if it makes a grating noise while moving.
+A professional should take a look at your sliding door if it makes a grating noise while moving.

-A French patio door should swing easily outward or inward, depending on the style you have.
+A French patio door should swing freely outward or inward, depending on the style you have.

-When the door isn’t opening the way it should, the hinges could be wearing out and close to failure.
-The latch can also get jammed, rendering your patio doors unusable.
+When the door isn’t opening correctly, the hinges could be wearing out and close to failure.
+The latch can also get jammed, making your patio doors unusable.

-Old doors can sag and harm your floor when you close the door.
+Old doors can warp and scrape your floor when you open the door.

 A professional should examine your French-style doors if they scratch against the floor or ground when opened or closed.